 I love doing renovation projects that include construction and rebuilding a room.
 The transformation is huge and the final product can be world’s better than ever imagined!
 I have a client who asked me to help her with this very type of renovation, the master bathroom!
 Her reason for renovating?
-She wants to remove her Jacuzzi tub and expand the shower.
+She wants to remove her Jacuzzi tub and expand the shower, possibly converting it to a walk in shower.
+She looked at various websites including GlassShowerDirect.com, but decided that she would rather have someone designed it with her in person.
 This undertaking can be quite scary, since it’s been ingrained in our heads that the master bath should have a tub.
 We are going to journey together through this project, and for the next couple of weeks, I will post updates and pictures of the progress until we reach the final day and present a completely new bathroom.
 This is going to be fun!

 Lots of clients have asked me to lead a renovation of this type, since most of you are shower people.
 Not to say that you don’t enjoy long hot baths, but trends are shifting.
 The bottom line is, your home should be just as functional as it is comfortable.
+Before achieving your dream bathroom, be sure to complete any work to be done in the bathroom, so you can get it out of the way.
+If there is plumbing work to be done, why not look into ‘plumbers near me‘ and find the best results to help you out.
 If you step into a cramped shower every day, the bath tub may start to feel like wasted space!

 My client, Jane, has a moderately sized bathroom with a separate water closet…